woocommerce/woocommerce/readme.txt

 == Changelog ==

 = 2.1.5 =
+* Fix - Prevent notices on new plain text email parameter for BACS and Cheque gateways
+* Fix - Fixed issue where variation prices were hidden when variation stock management wasn't set
+* Fix - Discounts fixed_product are now properly multiplied by quantity
+* Fix - Fixed bulk edit % increase and decrease
+* Fix - Extra check for access_expires when getting downloadable files
+* Fix - get_related method fixed tags OR query not excluding product ID
+* Tweak - Fallback for when add ons page is not loading
+* Tweak - Hide price suffix in admin panel lists

 = 2.1.4 - 05/03/2014 =
 * Fix - Prevent duplicate loading of functions files